zcdziura/pirate/README.md

 In all seriousness, `getopts` is a fantastic library that gives the developers all of the tools necessary to create and interface with command-line arguments.
-However, with all that power comes complexity. `getopts`, while straight forward to use, is verbose.
-The developer has to make repeated method calls to add different command-line options.
+However, with all that power comes complexity. `getopts` -- while straight forward to use -- is verbose.
+The developer has to call different functions repeatedly in order to add different command-line options to their programs.
 And while the only victim here is the developer's wrists due to carpal tunnel, I felt that there was a better way to do things.

 Enter Pirate (which should totally usurp `getopts` for the award of Most Originally Named Project Ever).